 This quilt started with a Jelly Roll I picked up at QuiltCon.
 I knew I wanted to try Kimberly’s Jelly Roll Jam Quilt because I had been invited to watch the filming of Jelly Roll Jam II which is a speeded-up version of the first video.

 The video below is the original full-length Jelly Roll Jam Quilt video, and it goes into detail about how to make a simple quilt from a jelly roll of fabric.
 I used the full video while working on this quilt, but now that I’ve made one I will use Jelly Roll Jam II for any other quilts I make using this method.

-Like I said, I started with this jelly roll from Cotton + Steel.
+Like I said, I started with this jelly roll from Fat Quarter Shop.

 One of the cool things about this quilt is the jelly roll has enough strips to make two quilts.
 I separated out all of the colors I wanted to use and saved the rest.

 For my quilt I chose the blue/turquoise/pink/gray strips.
 I left out the low value colors and the greens and golds which I will probably use in another quilt.

 From there I followed the video instructions for piecing my quilt top.
 Once pieced I found some fabrics in my stash for the quilt back and binding.
 This is a really fast quilt to put together.
 I was amazed at how good it looks because the amount of effort is not equal to the outcome.

 I probably could’ve obsessed about where each individual strip would end up, but being clueless has some advantages.
 If you look from a distance you can see how my random placement still creates a measure of design.